 “Collagen contains 18 amino acids, [including] eight essential amino acids,” says professor and nutrition expert Nicole Avena, PhD.
 “These amino acids help our bodies perform important functions.”
 You gut, joints, hormones—all get an assist from your bone broth latte or your collagen-spiked smoothie.

 Sounds too good to be true?
-Well, there’s one caveat—collagen won’t do you any favors if you’re not already eating clean.
+Well, there’s one caveat—collagen won’t do you any favors if you’re not otherwise eating a healthy, balanced diet.
 “Collagen is not a cure-all,” stresses BZ Nutrition founder Brigitte Zeitlin, MPH, RD.
 “It [can help] maintain healthy, normal muscle, joint, and organ function within your body, but it will not undo damage on its own.
 You need to incorporate it into a healthy diet filled with lean protein—fish, seafood, eggs, or meat—fruits, vegetables, healthy fats, and whole grains.”

 If you’ve already got that balance thing down, however, then a collagen supplement could be just the thing to take your health to the next level—inside and out.
 (Both Dr. Avena and Zeitlin like Further Food’s collagen powder, while Zeitlin’s also a fan of Vital Proteins.)
 Maybe it’s time to change that superlative to “Biggest Overachiever”?